Traditionis custodes: Clergy

 In a 4 August 2021 reply letter to cardinal Vincent Nichols concerning the application of Traditionis custodes, Archbishop Arthur Roche, prefect of the CDW, stated in his reply "of a personal nature" that the Tridentine Mass had been "abrogated by Pope Saint Paul VI".
 The CDW at this moment had not released a guideline on the application of Traditionis custodes.
 It was noted that Roche's declaration contradicted that of Benedict XVI in his 2007 letter to the world's bishops accompanying Summorum Pontificum, in which the Pope wrote that the Tridentine Mass was "never juridically abrogated".

-In an interview with Catholic News Service in January of 2022, archbishop Arthur Roche, head of the CDW, stated that the steps that were being taken on restricting the use of the 1962 missal was something that was mandated by the Second Vatican Council.
+In an interview with Catholic News Service in January 2022, archbishop Arthur Roche stated that the steps that were being taken on restricting the use of the 1962 missal was something that was mandated by the Second Vatican Council.
 Roche said that if the faithful did not take Traditionis custodes seriously, then those faithful would be making "a serious decision".
-In the same interview Roche clarified, that the motu propio was issued not only due to concerns about ecclesial unity, but also due to the fact that after Benedict XVI had lifted restrictions on the Old Rite, the Old Rite was being promoted rather than just being seen as a concession to those who were attached to the rite.
+In the same interview, Roche clarified that the motu propio was issued not only due to concerns about ecclesial unity, but also due to the fact that after Benedict XVI had lifted restrictions on the old rite, the old rite was being promoted rather than just being seen as a concession to those who were attached to said rite.
+In April 2023, Arthur Roche states the restriction on the Tridentine mass was necessary, because "the theology of the Church has changed".
+He explains that before the liturgical reforms only the priest was celebrating the liturgy, but that now in the Mass of Paul VI all those present during the Eucharist participate in the liturgy.

+Pope Benedict XVI

-On 31 December 2022, the Priestly Fraternity of St. Peter claimed that Pope Emeritus Benedict XVI had sent then a private support letter due to the publication of Traditionis custodes.
-In an interview published 1 January 2023, Georg Gänswein, the former particular secretary of the now deceased Benedict XVI, said to Die Tagespost that Traditionis custodes "broke [Benedict's] heart".
-In his book Nothing but the Truth, released 12 January 2022, Georg Gänswein wrote that Benedict considered the restriction of the Tridentine mass to be "a mistake" since it "jeopardized the attempt at pacification" between the Tridentine Mass and the Mass of Paul VI; Gänswein also claims that "Benedict in particular felt it was wrong to prohibit the celebration of Mass in the ancient rite in parochial churches".
+Upon the death of Pope Emeritus Benedict XVI, the Priestly Fraternity of Saint Peter stated that the publication of Traditionis custodes had prompted Pope Benedict to send a letter of encouragement to the Fraternity.
+In a 1 January 2023 interview to Die Tagespost, Benedict's former secretary Georg Gänswein stated that Benedict had read Traditionis custodes "with pain in his heart".
+In his book Nothing but the Truth, released 12 January 2023, Gänswein wrote that Benedict considered the restriction of the Tridentine mass to be "a mistake" since it "jeopardized the attempt at pacification" between the Tridentine Mass and the Mass of Paul VI; Gänswein also related that "Benedict in particular felt it was wrong to prohibit the celebration of Mass in the ancient rite in parochial churches".